Why Meme Marketing doesn’t work for your business

 8. Simple Skincare

 Simple Skincare found a great way of promoting its products.
-They chose to use a cute image, which turned out to be one of the best possible ways of engaging with their followers.
+They chose to use a cute image, which was one of the best possible ways of engaging with their followers.

 simple skin care meme